 If you have a long journey and an anxious child, consider breaking down the journey into a visual timetable.
 You could include in-car activities, service station breaks, meals and snacks.
 Velcro the different elements onto a piece of laminated card so the child can peel them off each time a task is finished.

 Take a few things that will keep the kids occupied, but avoid packing too much.
-For our train/Thomas-loving boys, we will take a wooden train track that packs into a fairly small bag, with a few trains.
+For our train/Thomas-loving boys, we took a wooden train track that packs into a fairly small bag, with a few trains.
 Having a familiar toy makes them feel safe and secure in a strange environment.
-The trains on their own will also help to keep them occupied if, heaven forbid, we should venture out to a restaurant for a meal.
+The trains on their own also helped to keep them occupied when we ventured out to a pub for a meal.

 Also don’t forget to take their special cups and cutlery as well as a favourite teddy.

 The most important thing is not to overthink it, take the plunge and just go.
 The more times you go away, the more you will develop your coping mechanisms that work for you.
 When you get home, make a list of things that did and didn’t work.
-It will come in handy the next time you go away.
+It will come in handy the next time you plan a trip.